-Can you type with the speed of light?
-Then, consider learning how to become a transcriptionist and monetizing these skills of yours.
+Can you type at the speed of light?
+If you can, consider researching how to become a transcriptionist and monetize such skills.

 Nowadays, people worldwide look for suitable ways to boost their monthly income.
 Transcription can be the answer you’re looking for: